Transparency portal

 The rights of citizens and patients

 Some of the rights indicated by the European Charter are reflected in the principles that underlie our NHS, while others have been indicated in regulations subsequently issued.
-Below is a first review of the rights which it is important to be aware of due to the practical implications they have in the experience with health services.
+Below is a first review of the rights of which it is important to be aware of the practical implications they have in the experience with health services.

 It is the right of every citizen to express his own opinion informed consent to any proposed diagnostic-therapeutic-rehabilitative treatment.
 No health treatment can be started or continued without the free and informed consent of the person concerned, with the exception of those conditions governed by specific legal provisions (e.g. compulsory vaccinations, psychiatric illnesses).
 Only after having been informed, in the context of a relationship of care and trust, in a complete, updated and understandable way is it possible to express a truly informed consent.
 Informed consent, in whatever form it is expressed (written, video-recorded, with communication devices for people with disabilities), is entered in the medical record and in the electronic health record (Article 32 of the Constitution and Law 22 December 2017, n.
 219).

-It is the right of every citizen who comes into contact with healthcare facilities and professionals protection of your privacy..
-This right guarantees complete confidentiality with respect to one's personal data and in particular with respect to one's sensitive data, ie relating to the state of health, acquired during contact with the structure or the professional.
+It is the right of every citizen who comes into contact with healthcare facilities and professionals protection of your privacy.This right guarantees complete confidentiality with respect to one's personal data and in particular with respect to one's sensitive data, ie relating to the state of health, acquired during contact with the structure or the professional.
 Furthermore, the acquired data must be processed for defined purposes.
 Each individual has the right to access their data, to obtain their rectification and in some cases, as required by the General Regulations for the protection of personal data, to request their cancellation (right to be forgotten) (General regulation for the protection of personal data n.
-2016/679 - General Data Protection Regulation or GDPR; Legislative Decree 10 August 2018, n.
-101.).
+2016/679 – General Data Protection Regulation o GDPR; Legislative Decree 10 August 2018, n.
+101).

-It is the right of every citizen consult in real time the wait relating to visits and examinations provided in a public or private regime within structures affiliated with the NHS.
-The citizen can also ask the Health Directorate or the Hospital Medical Directorate to know his own position on the waiting list for admission [National Government Plan for Waiting Lists (PNGLA) 2019-2021].
-In the section "Waiting time” of the Transparency Portal you can find out the waiting times published on the web by the regions, by health and hospital companies.
+It is the right of every citizen consult the wait in real time relating to visits and examinations provided in a public or private regime within structures affiliated with the NHS.
+The citizen can also ask the Health Directorate or the Hospital Medical Directorate to know his own position on the waiting list for hospitalization.
+In this regard, consult the National Waiting List Government Plan (PNGLA) 2019-2021

-It is the right of every citizen to express advance treatment provisions (DAT)..
-With these provisions the citizen, of age and in full possession of his faculties, expresses his will on the "end of life" in the hypothesis in which the irreversible loss of the ability to understand and want occurs suddenly.
+It is the right of every citizen to express advance treatment provisions (DAT).With these provisions the citizen, of age and in full possession of his faculties, expresses his wishes on the "end of life" in the hypothesis in which the irreversible loss of the ability to understand and want occurs suddenly.
 In addition to the possibility of expressing these provisions, citizens have the right to identify a trusted person (trustee) who will take their place and represent them in relations with the doctor and health facilities (Law 22 December 2017, n.
 219).

 It is the right of every citizen to access the religious assistance service in the hospitalization facilities of the national health service.
 The competent ASL or the health management of the structure provide the Catholic religious assistance service, but upon request to the responsible body it is possible to activate the service also for other religious cults (Law 23 December 1978, n.
 833 - Art.38).